ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the Java core library has been refactored to make most of the operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
 Considerable work has been done in the Java core library to make it compatible with virtual threads: refactored to make I/O and concurrent operations non-blocking, as well as getting rid of thread-local variables.
-Its code still behaves blocking, but from the perspective of the OS, no kernel thread is actually blocked.
+Its pre-existing blocking code still behaves the same, but no OS thread is actually blocked.
 For your applications to benefit from using virtual threads, you need to follow known guidelines.
 Also, third-party dependencies used in your applications must be refactored by their owners or patched to become compatible with virtual threads.